IsaacSchemm/DeviantArtFs/README.md

 The namespace DeltaMarshal can help you deal with Sta.sh delta requests and build a tree model of the current user's Sta.sh.
 It hasn't undergone a lot of testing, so let me know (via GitHub) if there are any issues.

+Known bugs:

+* The position of newly uploaded items is not reflected properly.